 Scorrete lagrime mie: Da mare a mare

-From February to May 2026, Lagrime will embark upon a coast-to-coast tour of Canada, presenting the Scorrete lagrime mie eight times in seven cities and six provinces, as well as giving masterclasses at the University of Victoria, the University of British Columbia and Mount Allison University.
+From February to May 2026, Lagrime will embark upon a coast-to-coast tour of Canada, presenting the Scorrete lagrime mie programme eight times in Victoria, Vancouver, Calgary, Montreal, Ottawa, Lunenburg and Sackville, as well as giving masterclasses and lectures at the University of Victoria, the University of British Columbia, Mount Royal University and Mount Allison University, as well as to an independent collective of students from all three of Montreal’s premier music universities.